A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Methodology

 \subsection{Discrete Kinematics}

-For the purpose of describing the method, we first consider a simplified system consisting of a two-dimensional infinite crystal of atoms forming a triangular lattice and interacting via a known interatomic potential with a finite interaction radius, with a crack forming along the horizontal axis and a crack tip located at $(\alpha,0) \in \mathbb{R}^2$.
-The position of the $i$th atom is denoted by ${\bm{x}(i) = (x_1(i),x_2(i),x_3(i)) \in \mathbb{R}^3}$, which is always of the form
+For the purpose of describing the method, we first consider a simplified system consisting of a two-dimensional infinite crystal of atoms forming a triangular lattice and interacting via a known interatomic potential with a finite interaction radius, with a crack forming along the horizontal axis and a crack tip located at $(\alpha,0) \in \mathbb{R}^2$. {\cb We stress, however, that the method is fully three-dimensional and the simplified setup is used as a backdrop to present the underlying ideas with clarity.
+The numerical example in Section \ref{sec:num_toy} follows this simplified setup, but the realistic study in Section \ref{sec:num_real} employs a fully three dimensional setup.}